binaryage/cljs-oops/readme.md

 ### FAQ

-#### Isn't accessing properties by string names slower?
+> Isn't accessing properties by string names slower?

-> Well, only if the strings are computed dynamically at runtime.
+Well, only if the strings are computed dynamically at runtime.
 In case of string literals Javascript parser can see them and there should be no reason to treat them differently than dot properties.
 But you don't have to worry about this.
 Google Closure compiler rewrites string literals to dot property access whenever possible.

+> Should I use cljs-oops with Closure Library (e.g. goog.something namespace)?

+No!
+Use oops only for interop with external code which is not part of your :advanced build.
+That means for all code where you would normally need to write externs.

+Closure Library is compatible with advanced compilation and identifiers get properly minified during compilation.
+You don't have to write any externs for it, so you don't have to use oops with it.

+For better understanding please [read this detailed article][20] by Luke VanderHart.

 [1]: http://cljs.github.io/api/syntax/dot
 [2]: https://github.com/clojure/clojurescript/wiki/Advanced-Compilation